The Cubic Vortical Whitham Equation: Traveling-wave solutions

 Figures \ref{s628Bifurcation} and \ref{OtherBifurcation} include plots of the bifurcation curves showing wave height, $H$, as a function of wave speed, $c$.
 These plots show that for given values of $L$ and $\Omega$, as wave speed increases, so does wave height.
 For a fixed value of $L$, the maximal wave height increases as $\Omega$ decreases.
 However, as $\Omega$ decreases below $-1.0$, the increase in maximal wave height is small.
 For a fixed value of $\Omega$, the maximal wave height increases as the period increases.
 The difference between the bifurcation plots of the CV- and vor-Whitham equations is small.
 There is not a simple relationship between the phase speeds of the two equations, though the difference increases as $\Omega$ decreases.

 Figure \ref{SameHeightPlot} includes plots of solutions with period $L=2\pi$ and wave height of $H=0.25$ for five different values of $\Omega$.
-The plots show that as the values of $\Omega$ increase, the wave steepness also increases.
+The plots show that as the value of $\Omega$ increases, the wave steepness also increases.
 The same trend is observed in the vor-Whitham equation, see Kharif et al.~\cite{vorW}.